 - Saskatchewan is currently the only uranium producing province in Canada.
 Uranium was previously mined in Ontario and NWT as well.
 Production comes mainly from the McArthur River and Cigar Lake mines in northern Saskatchewan.

-- Cameco’s McArthur River/Key Lake mine in northern Saskatchewan is the largest uranium mine in the world.
+- Cameco’s McArthur River/Key Lake mine in northern Saskatchewan is the largest high-grade uranium mine in the world.
 However, production at McArthur River/Key Lake has been suspended for an indeterminate period because of weak global demand.
 The closure began in February 2018, causing Canada’s share of global uranium production to decline.

 - The world’s largest uranium refinery is operated by Cameco and located in Blind River, Ontario.
 Refined uranium is then shipped to conversion facilities for further manufacturing into fuel.